SuitUp/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Two main advantages of Convs are:
   - Parameter sharing.
-    - A feature detector (such as a vertical edge detector) that’s useful in one part of the image is probably useful in another part of the image.
+    - A feature detector (such as a vertical edge detector) thatâs useful in one part of the image is probably useful in another part of the image.
   - sparsity of connections.
     - In each layer, each output value depends only on a small number of inputs which makes it translation invariance.
 - Putting it all together: